Karen Khachaturian

 Khachaturian was born in Moscow, the son of Suren Khachaturian, a theatrical director.
 His studies under Genrikh Litinsky at the Moscow Conservatory were interrupted by a term of duty in the entertainment division of the Red Army.
 Resuming his studies in 1945, he worked with Dmitri Shostakovich and Nikolai Myaskovsky.

 In addition to a Violin Sonata (1947), his works include a Cello Sonata (1966), a String Quartet (1969), four symphonies (1955, 1968, 1982, 1991) and a ballet, Cipollino (1973), as well as various other orchestral works and music for the theater and films.

 Rhythmic drive and a careful and idiomatic use of his instrumental forces characterize his compositions.
 He adopted a primarily tonal approach to composition.
 His works have been recorded by artists including David Oistrakh, Jascha Heifetz, Mstislav Rostropovich, and Vladimir Yampolsky.
 A recording of the opening of his first symphony was played in a lecture-demonstration given at the University of Warwick during the first academic year in which it had undergraduates (1965–1966), by Geoffrey Bush.

+From 1952 to 2011 he taught at the Moscow Conservatory (since 1981 - professor).
+Among his students: A. Tchaikovsky, Alfred Schnittke, Sofia Gubaidulina, A. Baltin, A. Vieru (Romania), N. Terahara (Japan), Kang San U (PRC), V. Babushkin, V. Polyansky, Ashot Ariyan and many others.